My Escape From Stalin

-From 3 April 1942 to 7th May 1942 my military records show that i was getting "transport from the U.S.S.R. to Polish Armed Forces Base Depot" (in Egypt or Palestine)
+From 3 April 1942 to 7th May 1942 the military records show that my grandfather was getting "transport from the U.S.S.R. to Polish Armed Forces Base Depot" (in Egypt or Palestine)

 The official boat/ship arrival records didn't give the name of the boats, only boat numbers (i.e: 1,2,3 etc).
 But, for once, some good fortune came my way.
 A chap by the name of Rymaszewski runs a blog and in it he refers to arriving at Pahlevi on the 3rd April 1942 in the "Agamali Ogly".

 Putting all the facts together, we know for certain my grandfather was one of those on that famous boat.

 As the boat crossing across the Caspian Sea took 1-3 days, we can assume that he left Krasnovodsk between 31st March 1942 to 2nd of April 1942, most likely it would have been the 1st or 2nd of April 1942.

 So back-tracking from this, he had to get from Lugovoye in Kazakhstan to Krasnovodsk.
 Most likely this would have been by train organised by the NKVD (Who were ever so helpful and efficient at getting rid of this "problem" of hundreds of thousands of starving and ill people being a "burden" on their country).

 Under General Anders direction, he ended up getting out of the USSR via Krasnovodsk, across the Caspian Sea to Persia then Iraq.
 To General Anders, we are extremely grateful for this, because left in the USSR things could have gotten very much worse.

 The Agamali Ogly